Top 5 Branding Agencies in the World

 People generally understand that even in a large company, their branding project will usually be handled by only two people — the agency’s account manager and designer.
 Although it may be soothing to know that a creative agency has many employees, you will most likely be working with no more than two people.
 And yet, you’ll still pay a project fee that could support the entire staff.

 At the same time, smaller digital agencies are in a somewhat unique position.
 The two people that take care of projects in these firms are often the company co-founders.
-Therefore, while you won’t get access to a large staff, you are going to work with a small creative team that provides the same purposeful design and strategic thinking that people usually expect to get from larger companies.
+Therefore, while you won’t get access to a large staff, you will work with a small creative team that provides the same purposeful design and strategic thinking that people usually expect to get from larger companies.

 Q: Why hire a branding firm instead of full-range digital marketing or advertising company?

 Branding agencies tend to look at brands as the big picture.
 This could be a company’s philosophy, values, reputation, and image.
-Customers may consider it their perception of a business as they experience it and decide for themselves if it adds anything meaningful to their life.
+Customers may consider it their perception of a business as they experience it and decide if it adds anything meaningful to their lives.
 The goal of a good brand is to build a connection between the two.

 Simply put: branding is the ‘why,’ advertising is the ‘what,’ and marketing is the ‘how’ of your business.
 Advertising is about developing a concept that draws attention to your business.
 Marketing converts your goals into sales.
 These two disciplines are rooms in your house that you can add later.
 Branding is about supporting the entire infrastructure, so you can focus on building your business one’ room’ at a time.